contensis/contensis.github.io/docs-src/projects/create-a-project.md

 > **Note:** Its not possible to change the API name once you've created the project.

 4. We automatically assign some default asset types that are commonly used.
-Add or remove additional asset types that you need for your project by typing into the field and pressing enter.
+Add additional asset types that you need for your project by typing into the field and pressing enter.

 5. Each project has a default language.
 If you have purchased the multilingual module you'll also be able to set which languages you want to support.

-6. Having set the properties for your project and press *Create*, your project will be created and you'll be navigated to the dashboard of the new project.
+6. Having set the properties for your project and pressed *Create*, your project will be created and you'll be navigated to the dashboard of the new project.